gordonwelchman/rpi_imsi_catcher/README.md

 # imsi_catcher
 Single repository to store all of the necessary elements required to create a Raspberry Pi based simple IMSI catcher.
 I built this project to take account of the outdated guides that have not kept paces with the changes to GNUradio, gr-gsm, and the Simple_IMSI-catcher.py packages.
 A working main repo will be maintained here.
 All credit to the individual projects, joined here for ease of use.

 This project is built on the PiSDR image, available on the [luigifcruz](https://github.com/luigifcruz) GitHub.
-The version hosted here was the latest at the time of writing, [PiSDR Version 5.0](https://github.com/luigifcruz/pisdr-image/releases/tag/v5.0.0) released 13th Dec 2020.
+The version used for this guide was the latest at the time of writing, [PiSDR Version 5.0](https://github.com/luigifcruz/pisdr-image/releases/tag/v5.0.0) released 13th Dec 2020.
 To download the image direct, use [this link](https://github.com/luigifcruz/pisdr-image/releases/download/v5.0.0/2020-11-13-PiSDR-vanilla.img.xz).
+This file is required and forms the core of this guide.

 The other core elements include: